Flávio Kenup

 Flávio Kenup, a.k.a.
 Viola Kenup (born 19 July 1979) is a Brazilian adventurer and world record holder for the longest trip on a scooter.
 He was born in Teresópolis, Rio de Janeiro, Brazil.

 Adventure Ushuaia on Two Wheels

 Flavio Kenup's first adventure was a 45-day trip from Teresopolis, Brazil to Ushuaia, Argentina, the southernmost city in Latin America.
 Kenup is also a black belt in Brazilian Jiu-Jitsu under Robson Moura.

 Adventure Alaska on Two Wheels

 One Man, No Support, 110cc's, 55,000 kilometers, 7.5 months: On May 1, 2007, Flavio Kenup left Teresopolis, Brazil on a Traxx Sky 110 scooter.
 As of October 18, 2007 Flavio has traversed more than 13 countries and 39,000 kilometers.
-Guinness Book of World Records Brazil Edition has opened a category for the longest continuous trip on a scooter, a record which Flavio has already secured, more than doubling the previous record of 20,000 km.
+Guinness Book of World Records Brazil Edition has opened a category for the longest continuous trip on a scooter, a record which Flavio has already secured.